thierrytrietlam/OpenWeatherMap/README.md

 ### api_key.py

 First, we need to have an API key of OpenWeatherMap to use their services.
 In my part, we have the api "db8b55378d950841ba215808e438c082".
-We add this api key to the OS environment.
+We add this API key to the OS environment.
 This program is to call this key.

 ### location.py